Vtr0/notes/download urls/download_file.md

 ```

 ## Using python to get duration for LOCAL mp3 files
-Using python to get the duration of all mp3 files in the same folder
+Using python to get the duration of all mp3 files in the same folder.

 __Requirement__
 we need Mutagen - which is a Python library used for handling audio metadata, also known as tags.
 It supports a wide range of audio formats, including MP3, Ogg Vorbis, FLAC, and others.